hax/my.js/README.md

 ### What is my.js ###

 This project 'my.js' want to be the ultimate JavaScript module solution for everyone.
-It's now just some ideas (from long long ago to recent), but I am going to implement some features in very soon.
+It's based on my thought about module ecosystem from long long ago to recent.

+It's still in alpha phase, but I am working hard and a stable version will be available soon.

 #### Implemented features ####

 * ES6-like module/imports/exports declarations
+* Core loader for Node.js
-* Core loader for Node
+* Core loader for browsers (IE 6+)

 #### Features in near future ####

-* Core loader for browsers
 * support CommonJS 1.0
 * support CMD